dimensionalpocket/websocket-server-js/README.md

 websocketServer.on('disconnect', (connection) => {
   // At this point the connection is no longer available in server.connections.get(...)
-  // The connection can no longer be used console.log('Disconnected', connection.uuid, 'from server', connection.server.uuid)
+  // Connection can no longer be used console.log('Disconnected', connection.uuid, 'from server', connection.server.uuid)
 })